sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 - So, when the boot process starts, UEFI will look for the shim file in this location to verify it and then continue with the boot flow.
 - There is a possibility to download shim already signed by Microsoft, but then, if we need to do some modifications, or choose another Shim version in the future we will depend on having a version that Microsoft supports as well.

-##### GRUB Sonic modification
+##### GRUB SONiC modification
-Currently, the Grub file is created when installing a Sonic image, the code is in the prefix of the Sonic image that contained the script install.sh.
+Currently, the Grub file is created when installing a SONiC image, the code is in the prefix of the SONiC image that contained the script install.sh.

 The problem is that in SB we need the grub to be signed, so we will download the grub file from the Debian source and sign it instead of creating it in install.sh.